acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Training data required: 50K images → 5K images
 - Inference speed: 3x faster

+**Why this matters for basketball detection**: CNNs make it feasible to run real-time detection on embedded hardware like Raspberry Pi.
+The parameter efficiency means our model is smaller and faster, allowing our robot to detect and track basketballs in real-time with limited computational resources.

 ### 4.2 Convolution Operation Visualized

 A convolution slides a filter (kernel) across an input, performing element-wise multiplication and summation at each position: